drorIvry/PastebinCrawler/README.md

-# CreepyCrawley
+# Pastebin Crawler
-this crawler is kinda creepy
+It crawles pastebin
 ## Requirement
 - docker installed and configured.
 - clone/download this repo.